robOcity/robocity.github.com/content/posts/college_town_home_prices_during_recession.md

-title: How do college town home prices fare during recession?
+title: How do college-town home prices fare during a recession?
 slug: how-do-college-town-home-prices-fare-during-recession
 date: 2019-05-30
 Modified: 2019-06-19